DataDog/documentation/content/en/monitors/incident_management/incident_settings.md

 If you have [Datadog APM][5] configured, the `Services` property field automatically leverages your APM Service names.
 To edit the values of `Services` or `Teams`, upload a CSV of the values you wish to associate with each field.
 Your CSV file must start with your field's name in the top row, with the desired values listed immediately below it.

 You can add more property fields to your settings by selecting one of your existing `key:value` pair [metric tags][6].
-When you do this the key of your property field is the start case of your metric tag's key (each word is capitalized and separated by spaces) and the values for the property field are equal to the values reported by the metric tag.
+When you do this, the key of your property field is the start case of your metric tag's key (each word is capitalized and separated by spaces), and the values for the property field are equal to the values reported by the metric tag.

 ### Integrations